gwashington17760704/like-butta-smarty-us-address-autocomplete/README.md

 </form>
 ```

-...then you'll your JavaScript at the bottom of your file (but just before the closing `</body>` tag) to look like this:
+...then you'll modify your JavaScript to look like this:

 ```javascript
 <script src="https://cdn.jsdelivr.net/gh/gwashington17760704/smarty-us-address-autocomplete/src/smarty-us-address-autocomplete.js"></script>